reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ## Defining the Checkout Process with a State Machine
 After defining the Lambda functions and getting an understanding of the basic concepts of the Step Function service, let us now define our `checkout` Process.

 Let us create the state machine from the AWS management console.
-We can either choose to use the visual workflow editor or ASL for defining our state machine.
+We can either choose to use the Visual workflow editor or ASL for defining our state machine.
 {{% image alt="checkout process" src="images/posts/aws-step-function/create_state_machine.png" %}}

 We have selected the type of state machine as `standard` in the first step.
 In the second step, we have added an empty `pass` state to the state machine.
 In the last step, we have given the name: `checkout` to our state machine and added an IAM role that defines which resources our state machine has permission to access during execution.
 Our role definition is associated with the following policy: